Brazil’s Cunha wins women’s Olympic marathon swimming

 Van Rouwendaal was among the top 10 before beginning her move on Lap 5.
 She worked her way into third behind Beck and Cunha, and outswam Lee on the final lap to secure silver.

-The seven-lap race began at 6:30 a.m. in an attempt to beat the searing heat and humidity.
+The seven-lap race began at 6:30 a.m. in an attempt to beat the searing conditions that have affected other Olympic sports.
+The swimmers benefited from cloud cover at times.

 The air temperature during the latter stages of the race was 86 degrees Fahrenheit (30 Celsius), with 74% humidity that made it feel like 95 degrees (35 C).
 The water temperature was about 84 degrees (29 C), under the allowable limit of 88 degrees (31 degrees C).

-The Odaiba Marine Park course in Tokyo Bay featured a backdrop of skyscrapers, the Rainbow Bridge and the nearby floating Olympic rings.
+The Odaiba Marine Park course in Tokyo Bay featured a backdrop of skyscrapers, the Rainbow Bridge and the Olympic rings floating nearby.

+Alice Dearing, the first Black female swimmer to represent Britain in the Olympics, finished 19th out of 25 swimmers, over 5 1/2 minutes behind the winner.

+“It’s incredible to race at the Olympics, but I’m really disappointed.
+I have more to give than that,” she said.
+“It was just the pace, I guess.
+I wasn’t expecting it.
+I was constantly playing catch-up.”

-Alice Dearing, the first Black female swimmer to represent Britain in the Olympics, finished 19th.
-She made news before the Games with her bid to wear an extra-large cap designed specifically for thick and curly hair.
+Dearing made news before the Games with her bid to wear an extra-large cap designed specifically for thick and curly hair.
 FINA rejected the cap, citing no previous instances in which swimmers needed “caps of such size and configuration.”

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports